redis/redis-doc/docs/get-started/data-store.md

 ## Connect

 The first step is to connect to Redis.
 You can find further details about the connection options in this documentation site's [connection section](/docs/connect).
+The following example shows how to connect to a Redis server that runs on localhost (`-h 127.0.0.1`) and listens on the default port (`-p 6379`):

 {{< clients-example search_quickstart connect >}}
 > redis-cli -h 127.0.0.1 -p 6379
 {{< /clients-example>}}
 <br/>
 {{% alert title="Tip" color="warning" %}}
 You can copy and paste the connection details from the Redis Cloud database configuration page.
 Here is an example connection string of a Cloud database that is hosted in the AWS region `us-east-1` and listens on port 16379: `redis-16379.c283.us-east-1-4.ec2.cloud.redislabs.com:16379`.
 The connection string has the format `host:port`.
-You must also copy and paste the user name and password of your Cloud database and then either pass the credentials to your client or use the [AUTH command](/commands/auth/) after the connection was established.
+You must also copy and paste the username and password of your Cloud database and then either pass the credentials to your client or use the [AUTH command](/commands/auth/) after the connection is established.
 {{% /alert  %}}

 ## Store and retrieve data